 Learning Recommendations: Students need to be prepared to read three novels, as well as other supplemental writings throughout each unit.
 They must be prepared to do research on topical content.
-There is also an emphasis on written expression.
+There is also an emphasis on written and verbal expression.

 General Description: Literature is a reflection of the desires, fears, and values of the cultures from which it is produced.
 This course is designed to explore who and what societies determine to be monsters and why.
 We will explore various monsters written about throughout history, and study the cultures that created them.
 Monsters tend to be marginalized populations that we further demonize in order to maintain the status quo.
 How can/does literature use our forbidden desires (i.e., monsters) in order to draw attention to these problems/ideas?
-The goal of this class is to try and determine what our preoccupation with, and demonetization of, the traits of monsters says about our own societal fears and insecurities.
+The goal of this class is to try and determine what our preoccupation with, and demonization of, the traits of monsters says about our own societal fears and insecurities.

 Equipment to be provided by Student: USB memory stick (thumb drive) recommended